culshoefer/codeCurriculum-gitbook/chapter3.md

 2) Aliens move from right to left as well but not as often as the player
 3) The player can shoot from time to time to take out the aliens and score points
 4) The aliens shoot randomly and may harm the player (who has three lives)
-5) The game ends if either no aliens are present any more or the player doesn't have any lives
+5) The game ends if either no more aliens are present or the player doesn't have any more lives
-6) If you're lucky, a different kind of alien can appear, moving fast but earning you loads of points
+6) If you're lucky, a different kind of alien can appear, moving fast but earning you loads of points if you shoot it

 ##So how do we start?
 In this tutorial, I will only provide you with so-called *pseudocode*, that is code that looks almost like full-on code, but you have to do all the coding yourself.
 We have done all the thinking for you.